thejasonlee/twitter_clone/TESTING.md

 Notes
     Attempting to sign in with incorrect credentials will take user to a stub page.
 Post-conditions
     Correct credentials give different behavior than incorrect credentials.
     Querying database with proper credentials leads to a successful sign-in.
+    After sign in, homepage will say "Hello, fred"

 ### AUTOMATED TESTING
  - navbar changes a bit